Nina Cuellar-Barry

 That didn’t feel very helpful.

-When I was still teaching I began to search for the missing piece that would help me understand the children I worked with – and my own children.
+When I was still teaching I began to search for the missing pieces that would help me understand the children I worked with – and my own children.

 After I retired from teaching, I discovered Human Design.

-The more I learned about it, the more convinced I became that it would help me understand my children’s personalities, motivations, and innate challenges and strengths.
+The more I learned about it, the more convinced I became that it could help me better understand children’s personalities, motivations, and innate challenges and strengths.
 In fact, it helped me understand everyone better.
 Including myself.

 The unique features of a person’s Human Design help explain who they are – and who they can become.